thjthomas/Repo-Web/my-nuxt-app/README.md

 # TODO

-1. animation video for hero part
-2. review the design for hero part after animation video
-3. change the style for technical skills
+1. change the style for technical skills
-4. Get in touch part remove send me a message
+2. Get in touch part remove send me a message
-5. should add something keep moving to show the website is good
+3. should add something keep moving to show the website is good
-6. header part can be better
+4. header part can be better
-7. background design can be better
+5. background design can be better
-8. button should float for all
+6. button should float for all
-9. consider to add own story like pgcny and insurance
+7. consider to add own story like pgcny and insurance
-10. change the code structure to exchange script part with html part
+8. change the code structure to exchange script part with html part